 In the event that the PETS program is held at a location out of the area (greater than 25 miles from home location), the President Elect may request reimbursement for lodging and associated travel costs (mileage, parking, etc.).
 Reimbursement for the use of a personal vehicle mileage will be based on the current standard mileage rate for business travel issued by the Internal Revenue Service (IRS).

-The president-elect shall submit all paid invoices to the treasurer and president when requesting reimbursementInformal Policy
+The president-elect shall submit all paid invoices to the treasurer and president when requesting reimbursement.

+Informal Policy

 This List of Thoughts for Presidency is a helpful primer for a Present Elect to review.